Information

 Steps to enroll in Concurrent classes:

-1. Apply to Snow College
+1. Apply to Snow College by going to: https://snow.edu/academics/concurrent/

-2. Click on Concurrent Enrollment
+2. Click on Apply Now

 3. Set up a Badger Account